Last updated on March 1st, 2019 at 12:27 am

-It happens sometimes to everyone.
-I am also a victim here.
-Not even once, it happened to me several times.
-To some point, I thought I was a wretch.
-But today, if there’s one thing I can tell you from my experience, I’ll say you are not wretch, you are still beautiful.
+But today, from my experience, if there’s one thing I can tell you, I’ll say you are not wretch, you are still beautiful.

 Allah created us with this fallibility in us.
-No matter how righteous you are, your actions may at times go against God’s command either through forgetfulness or ignorance.
+No matter how righteous you are, your actions may, at times go against God’s command, either through forgetfulness, ignorance or satanic influence.

 The above verse of the Holy Quran is also speaking directly to you who feels like your Iman is running away from you.

-I already published an article detailing about 10+signs of a weak Iman.
-If you missed it, go get it here.
-It’ll help you discover the cause of your Iman failure, so that you may rectify it with a renewed focus.
+It’ll help you discover the cause of your Iman failure, so that you may rectify them with a renewed focus.

 Why the first step?